-The former breeding range of Tawny Eagle (Aquila rapax) in Morocco was much larger; however the known breeding areas in the past few decades are/were much more restricted as the species has already disappeared from the majority of the country by the 1980s.
-Here is a quote from Vernon et al. (2005):
+The former breeding range of Tawny Eagle (Aquila rapax) in Morocco was much larger, however the known breeding areas in the past few decades are/were much more restricted as the species has already disappeared from the majority of the country by the 1980s.
+Here is a quote from the already old paper by Vernon et al. (2005):

 “Now almost restricted to the Souss, Western High Atlas and Anti-Atlas.
 Nests in open areas of Argan, but breeding records few; most recent, all in April, were of pair at nest in Argan trees in 1980, 1990 and 1992.
 Numbers may be as low as a few dozen pairs”.